fsot candidate studying for the test. On table is a desktop, phone, pens, paper, and a highlighter.

 How long should you study for the FSOT?

-In my opinion, once you decide you want to take the test and this is your first time taking it, you shouldn’t study for the FSOT longer than two testing windows.
+In my opinion, if this is your first time taking the FSOT, you shouldn’t study for more than two testing windows.
 For example, suppose you determine in April that you want to become a diplomat.
 In that case, the following two testing windows are in June and October.
 If you do not participate in the June test, you should take the October test.
 As such, you shouldn’t spend more than six months studying for the FSOT.

 Can you study everything there is to learn for the FSOT within six months?
 No. It’s not possible.
 If you studied for a year, two years, five years, ten years, etc., could you research everything?
 No. It’s not possible.
-The source material is too vast, and every year it is growing.
+The source material is too vast, and it grows every year.

 Does this make you feel uncomfortable?
-If it does, that is fine.
+If so, that’s fine.
 The test is challenging for a reason, but that doesn’t mean you shouldn’t take it within six months.

 Remember, the test is your first graded assessment.
-You must cross more barriers in this application process, and each takes time.
-The sooner you take the test, the sooner you become a diplomat.
+This application process involves crossing more barriers, each of which takes time.
+The sooner you take the test, the sooner you will become a diplomat.

 fsot example questions